This post may contain affiliate links. Please read our disclosure policy.

 Vanilla Bean Crème Brûlée

-• What I mean by that is put about 1 cup of sugar in a pot, heat over medium high heat until it starts to melt.
+You can pour a dry caramel you made in a pot on top to get almost the same effect!
+Put about 1 cup of sugar in a pot and heat over medium high heat until it starts to melt.
 You can gently stir it with a spoon to make sure it melts evenly.
-Take the caramel to a medium amber, remove from the heat then pour carefully over the top of the set, cold custards.
-This will be a thicker top because the caramel will begin to cool as you pour and the custard is cold.
-It will be a challenge to get a nice thin layer.
-You can always reheat the caramel as needed.
-Just be careful and always remember that nothing burns quite so fiercely as a caramel burn.
-Trust.
+Take the caramel to a medium amber, remove it from the heat, and then pour it carefully over the top of the set, cold custards.
+This will be a thicker top because the caramel will begin to set as you pour, as the custard is cold.

 Vanilla Bean Creme Brulee cracked